-You can delete exercises from within the
+You can delete exercises (the ones you created yourself) from within the

 Of course!
 Simply send us an email with the exercises you'd like.
 We'll add them to our list and will consider them for future releases.Please notice that every single exercise request is considered, and when it comes to deciding which exercise we add next, we consider many different factors, such as the number of times the exercise was requested or the complexity of the exercise (some exercises are easier to draw than others).
 In addition, we also have to balance requests for new exercises with other feature requests, app improvements and bugfixes.